Solar&Planetary LtE Now for CMO/ISMO #23 (CMO #397)

 And if today is Monday, it must be the day we are treated to Cassini's

 Image of the Week.
-This week, we again feature Enceladus,
+This week, we again feature Enceladus, joined by

 Saturn's largest moon, Titan, the only body in the solar system whose